Keyfactor/keyfactorcommunity/apps-integration/windows-cmp-enrollment/README.md

 - Converts issued certificate to PKCS#7 format
 - Installs to Local Machine Personal certificate store
 - Associates certificate with private key generated in Step 1

+### Step 5: Export to PFX (Optional)
+- If `-ExportPfx` is specified, calculates the thumbprint of the issued certificate
+- Finds the installed certificate in the certificate store by thumbprint (more reliable than Subject DN matching)
+- Prompts for a password to protect the PFX file (or uses provided password)
+- Exports certificate with private key using selected encryption (AES-256 or Triple DES)
+- Saves to specified location or script directory
 - Optionally cleans up intermediate files

 ## Certificate Storage